Iron Cross Begonia Plant Care

 Don't overwater.
 This is one of the few problems with growing begonias.
 Begonia masoniana has rhizomatous roots that store water, so allow the soil to dry out slightly between waterings.

-Light: Bright, indirect light.
+Light: Give your iron cross begonia bright, indirect light.
+You'll get the best leaf color this way.
 If you're using fluorescent lights, keep the light on 14 hours a day -- that's the equivalent of about 8 hours of daylight.

 Water: Water thoroughly, allowing the top 1 in (2.5 cm) of soil to dry out between waterings.
 Avoid getting water on the leaves because they spot easily and are prone to mildew and other fungus.